Davis Mills Player Prop Bets for NFL Week 17 | Houston vs. San Francisco 1/2/2022

 Season Stats

-- He also has 28 rushing yards on 13 carries, averaging 1.9 yards per game.
+- He's also contributed in the ground game, with 28 rushing yards (1.9 ypg) on 13 carries.

-- The Texans have run 56.4% passing plays and 43.6% rushing plays this season.
-They rank 30th in the NFL in scoring.
+- The Texans have thrown the ball in 56.4% of their plays from scrimmage this year while staying on the ground 43.6% of the time.
+This offensive attack ranks 30th in the NFL in points scored.

 - Mills has attempted 24 of his 329 passes in the red zone, accounting for 26.1% of his team's red zone plays.